dust765/ClassicUO_old/README.md

 -engage (auto pathfind and attack lasttarget)

--autorange (auto show range indicator when weapon is equipped)
+-autorange (auto show range indicator when weapon is equipped) (edit autorange.txt in /Data/Client to adjust range for individual weapons)

 # outlands